TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.36.md

 ---

-But I said unto you, that ye have seen me, and yet believe not.
+But I told you that you have seen me, and yet you don't believe.